AlanRockefeller/faststack/faststack/README.md

 ## Features

-- **Crop:** Added the ability to crop images via the cr(O)p hotkey.
+- **Crop:** Added the ability to crop and rotate images via the cr(O)p hotkey (or right mouse click).
 It can be a freeform crop, or constrained to several popular aspect ratios.
 - **Zoom & Pan:** Smooth zooming and panning.
 - **Stack Selection:** Group images into stacks (`[`, `]`) and select them for processing (`S`).
 - **Helicon Focus Integration:** Launch Helicon Focus with your selected RAW files with a single keypress (`Enter`).
 - **Instant Navigation:** Sub-10ms next/previous image switching, high performance decoding via `PyTurboJPEG`.
 - **Image Editor:** Built-in editor with exposure, contrast, white balance, sharpness, and more (E key)
 - **Quick Auto White Balance:** Press A to apply auto white balance and save automatically with undo support (Ctrl+Z).
 For better white balance load the raw into Photoshop with the P key.
-- **Photoshop Integration:** Edit current image in Photoshop (P key) - always uses RAW files when available, even for backup files
+- **Photoshop Integration:** Edit current image in Photoshop (P key) - always uses RAW files when available.
 - **Clipboard Support:** Copy image path to clipboard (Ctrl+C)
 - **Image Filtering:** Filter images by filename
 - **Drag & Drop:** Drag images to external applications.
 Press { and } to batch files to drag & drop multiple images.
 - **Theme Support:** Toggle between light and dark themes
 - **Delete & Undo:** Move images to recycle bin (Delete/Backspace) with undo support (Ctrl+Z)
-- **Has Memory:** Starts where you left off, tells you which images have been edited, stacked and uploaded
+- **Has Memory:** Starts where you left off, tells you which images have been edited, stacked and uploaded.
 - **RAW Pairing:** Automatically maps JPGs to their corresponding RAW files (`.CR3`, `.ARW`, `.NEF`, etc.).
 - **Configurable:** Adjust cache sizes, prefetch behavior, and Helicon Focus / Photoshop paths via a settings dialog and a persistent `.ini` file.
 - **Accurate Colors:** Uses monitor ICC profile to display colors correctly.